GeorgeMPaul/DigitalTwin/README.md

-# Arduino to ROS2 to Unity Integration
+# Digital twin with IOT devices using ROS-Unity Integration

 This project connects an **Arduino Uno** (with an **MPU9250 IMU sensor**) to **ROS2 Jazzy** via WSL on Windows, and publishes/receives data to/from **Unity** using the ROS–Unity bridge.